About the Senior Resource Center of Sawyer County Wisconsin

 The Senior Resource Center serves older Americans aged 60+ in Sawyer County Wisconsin.
 There are 5 meal sites serving daily (Monday – Friday) on site luncheon meals as well as Meals on Wheels home delivery for those who are unable to come into the meal centers.
 We also partner with several county agencies including the ADRC (Aging and Disability Resource Center) in order to direct questions about housing, transportation, assistance, Medicare and insurance options to the appropriate parties.

-Some of the services and social activities we offer at Hayward and our other sites include: meals; a place to come and enjoy the company of others through social interactions like card games, a mini lending library, dominoes, puzzles, art/painting, woodworking, casual bingo (Friday afternoons); foot care services (Hayward only); fitness classes; AARP presentations; Progressive Bingo (Thursday evenings at Hayward).
+Some of the services and social activities we offer at Hayward and our other sites include: meals; a place to come and enjoy the company of others through social interactions like card games, a mini lending library, dominoes, puzzles, art/painting, woodworking, casual bingo (Friday afternoons); and foot care services (Hayward only).
 Hayward also has a small gift shop with gently used and new handmade items as well as greeting cards.

-We maintain 5 walk in meal sites at Hayward, Stone Lake, Spider Lake, Winter and Exeland.
+We maintain 4 walk in meal sites at Hayward, Stone Lake, Spider Lake and Exeland.
+Note: The Winter area is part of the Exeland meal site and Winter area seniors can receive Meals on Wheels and carry out meals.
 Home delivered meals for our Meals on Wheels program are also served from the same sites.
 Contact the Hayward office at (715) 634-3000 if you have questions about the Meals on Wheels program or qualification guidelines.

 The Senior Resource Center and GWAAR